saurabhghewari/sampleApp-ec2/README.md

 ## Pre-requisites

-###  MongoDB Database should be installed on local machine.
+    MongoDB Database should be installed on local machine.

-## To Dump the mongodb data type the following command
+# Getting Dump usign mongodump from production server or Hosted(live) server.

-#### mongodump --db database_name (your database name)
+    mongodump --db database_name (your database name)
-- --db database_name, -d database_name
-  Specifies a database to backup.
-If you do not specify a database, mongodump copies all databases in this instance into the dump files.

-- --collection collection_name, -c collection_name
-  Specifies a collection to backup.
-If you do not specify a collection, this option copies all collections in the specified database or instance to the dump files.

-### Above command creates dump folders as shown below
+### Above command creates dump folders as shown below in current directory.
 - dump => database_name_folder ==> files.bson (bson files)

 ### Now this folder can be ported to any other machine.

 #### Syntax:- scp <source> <destination>

-### for example

-####To copy a file from B to A while logged into B:
+#### To copy a file from B to A while logged into B:

     scp /path/to/file username@a:/path/to/destination

-####To copy a file from B to A while logged into A:
+#### To copy a file from B to A while logged into A:

     scp username@b:/path/to/file /path/to/destination